quickbrnfx/quickbrnfx/README.md

 have some level of educational value to some.
 Even if it is how NOT to do something.

 ## 📚 About Me
-My focus and interests are in thr following area:
+My focus and interests are in the following areas:

 - **Embedded C Programming:** Crafting efficient and reliable code for embedded systems.